The match went to the last ball but Tim Bresnan could only manage a single when a six would have snatched a win.

 But a mistimed pull off the next delivery brought just a single run, and Bresnan could only pick out deep extra cover with his attempted heave off the final ball.

-It was a deserved victory for a powerful Australian side, who struck 14 boundaries to England's eight on a vast Melbourne outfield.
+It was a deserved victory for a powerful Australian side, who struck 14 boundaries to

 Mitchell Johnson then claimed three wickets and Shane Watson posted a miserly spell of 2-17 from his four overs as the hosts ended their own dismal run of five straight Twenty20 defeats to draw the series 1-1.

-The wicket did not stem the flow of runs, with Tim Paine smashing his second ball for six over mid-on as Australia reached a healthy 57-1 off the first six-over power play.
+The wicket did not stem the flow of runs, with Tim Paine smashing his second ball for six over mid-on as

 With his pacemen struggling, Paul Collingwood turned to his spin duo of Michael Yardy and Graeme Swann and the tactic paid dividends as four wickets fell fir 17 in runs in the next five overs.